 Non-Medical Doctors (or) Holistic Doctors

 A holistic doctor or practitioner is a healthcare professional who treats the whole person.
 When addressing health concerns, they consider physical, mental, emotional, and spiritual factors.
-Holistic practitioners use natural treatments, lifestyle changes, and alternative therapies to help patients.
+These types of doctors use natural treatments, lifestyle changes, and alternative therapies to help patients.
 They also emphasize preventing health problems and working with patients to make decisions about their care.

-Here are the high-level differences between medical doctors and holistic doctors:
+Here are the high-level key differences between medical doctors and holistic types of doctors:

-Here is a comprehensive list of alternative types of doctors (non-medical) or holistic practitioners or healthcare professionals.
+Here is a comprehensive list of alternative kinds of doctors (non-medical) or holistic practitioners or healthcare professionals.

 Acupressurist